 In this article we’ll explore the difference between Hubble’s contacts and Dailies®, a more established brand that’s been around for a long time.
 How do Hubble’s contacts compare to Dailies®?
 Is the lens quality similar?
 And regardless of which brand you choose, how is the experience purchasing on ContactsCart, Hubble’s online lens marketplace, compared to ordering from 1-800 Contacts?
 Let’s take a deeper look.

 How do Hubble and Dailies® compare to the optometrist?

-Before modern online contact subscriptions, the way to get lenses was to physically see an eye doctor or optometrist in an eyeglass store.
+Before modern online contact subscriptions, the way to get lenses was to see an eye doctor or optometrist in a physical eyeglass store.
 Of course, many still do that today, and we definitely recommend it if a) this is your first time procuring corrective lenses, OR b) your eye care needs are quite complicated or have noticeably changed.

 The traditional process of buying contact lenses was often too:

 - slow (since you have to visit an optometrist several times in person), and